Stress and IBS: Finding Balance Between the Gut and BrainPublished on Thursday, April 21, 2022 by

 Stress is supposed to be the body’s response to danger, but with all the stresses brought on by work, parenting, school, Covid-19, etc., stress seems to be a normal part of daily life.

-Now for the age old question, what came first, the stress or the IBS?
+Now for the age-old question, what came first, the stress or the IBS?

-Basically, the CNS is the brain and nerves’ way of being on autopilot.
+The CNS is the brain and nerves’ way of being on autopilot.
 Fight or flight is that “stomach in knots”, heart-racing, sweaty palms feeling.
 When that happens, blood flows more quickly to your muscles and less to your stomach.
 The “rest and digest” portion of the CNS is responsible for a state of calm, or homeostasis.

 Bodily functions like blood pressure, urination, saliva production, and digestion are all functions of the sympathetic nervous system.
 IBS is a stress-centered condition, so learning ways to balance stress and anxiety can benefit our IBS symptoms.

-IBS disrupts our state of autopilot, or homeostasis.
-When you are feeling more worked up, overwhelmed, nervous and just plain stressed out, the gut reacts by causing symptoms like diarrhea, stomach churning, gas, constipation, and overall discomfort.
+IBS disrupts our state of autopilot or homeostasis.
+When you are feeling more worked up, overwhelmed, nervous, and just plain stressed out, the gut reacts by causing symptoms like diarrhea, stomach-churning, gas, constipation, and overall discomfort.

 Our bodies want to coast on autopilot, but a constant state of stress and anxiety makes that nearly impossible, wreaking havoc on the gut microbiome.
-Studies show that chronic “fight or flight” can lead to gut dysbiosis, or an imbalance of gut bacteria.
+Studies show that chronic “fight or flight” can lead to gut dysbiosis or an imbalance of gut bacteria.
 This level of stress might be a key factor in the development of IBS.

 So what can we do?
 First, identify what your personal stresses are.
 Consider keeping a journal to track the ins and outs of your day, your diet, and your mental health.
-It might take weeks or even months, but it is really helpful to have something to point to, and figure out what your triggers are.
+It might take weeks or even months, but it is really helpful to have something to point to and figure out what your triggers are.